lewis-r-white/QuantAQ_ghana/README.md

 ### - [`pollutant_data_cleaning.Rmd`](https://github.com/lewis-r-white/QuantAQ/blob/main/data_load_and_prep/pollutant_data_cleaning.Rmd)
 ### - [`weather_data_cleaning.Rmd`](https://github.com/lewis-r-white/QuantAQ/blob/main/data_load_and_prep/weather_data_cleaning.Rmd)

 Once the cloud and SD card datasets are loaded, they are merged to create a complete time series per monitor.
 This ensures data continuity even during periods when cloud data is missing due to connectivity issues or device syncing delays.
+For more on missing data, see section 5.1: Missing Data Analysis in this ReadMe file.

 ### Workflow Overview